-Danielle McCarron is a Spiritual Psychotherapist, Recovery Advocate, Integrative Nutrition Health Coach (MSc), teacher, healer, speaker and student.
+Danielle McCarron is a Recovery Advocate, Integrative Nutrition Health Coach (MSc), teacher, healer, speaker and student.
 She’s also a brave AF Torontonian who has survived alcohol use disorder and substance use disorder, and has been able to get clean and live to see the other side.

 In her new book, Journey Back to You, Danielle courageously shares her recovery story while dishing out lessons she’s learned about daily practices that have helped her make lasting lifestyle choices and how she continues to explore a deeper understanding of self.